zzhikai/tp/docs/DeveloperGuide.md

 This user guide is meant for developers who wish to learn about the design decisions and implementation of our application.
 The target audience of our application are recruiters who are looking to incorporate this app into their daily workflows.

+Certain technical terms are specified in *italics*.
+If you need to reference what they mean, you can do so by referring to our [Glossary](https://ay2122s2-cs2103t-t09-2.github.io/tp/DeveloperGuide.html#glossary).

 If you would like to learn more about the target group and how the application addresses their concerns, skip ahead to the [Requirements](https://ay2122s2-cs2103t-t09-2.github.io/tp/DeveloperGuide.html#appendix-requirements).

 If you would like to learn how to use the application instead, you can do so by reading our [User Guide](https://ay2122s2-cs2103t-t09-2.github.io/tp/UserGuide.html).